 Existing auto-regressive LLMs, such as, \gptth and \codex, predict completions for a given prompt.
 If the prompt contains the current version $v_{n-1}$ of the artifact, then these LLMs predict text that is meant to be {appended} to $v_{n-1}$ to generate the new version $v_{n}$.
 These models rely on the text in the spatial vicinity of the change-locations $\locations$ to make predictions.
 In our terminology, these models are modeling the probability $P(v_n \mid v_{n-1})$.
-This is clearly different from the problem we are considering here.
-We demonstrate that the associated code update formulation yields a simple yet effective way of improving performance of LLMs on tasks related to software development.
+This is clearly different from the problem we are considering.
+We demonstrate that the associated code update formulation yields a simple yet effective way of improving LLM performance on software development tasks.

-The EditCompletion task in~\cite{c3po} is formalized as a study of $P(\Delta_{2,3} \mid \locations, v_2, \Delta_{0,1}, \Delta_{1,2})$ where the two given edits are edits performed in the spatial vicinity of the current location, one before and one after the current location.
+The EditCompletion task in~\cite{c3po} is formalized as a study of $P(\delta_{2,3} \mid \locations, v_2, \delta_{0,1}, \delta_{1,2})$ where the two given edits are edits performed in the spatial vicinity of the current location, one before and one after the current location.
 The EditCompletion task does not consider relevant edits that may be spatially distant.
 Our problem formulation is a generalization of EditCompletion problem, and in fact, we use the benchmarks from~\cite{c3po} for evaluation.
 As discussed in the introduction, our approaches are different too.

-The edit likelihood prediction problem~\cite{editpro} explicitly considers the study of $P(v_n \mid v_0,v_1,\ldots,v_{n-1})$, but it uses $P(\Delta_{n-1,n} \mid v_0,v_1,\ldots,v_{n-1})$ as a way to estimate the former.
+The edit likelihood prediction problem~\cite{editpro} explicitly considers the study of $P(v_n \mid v_0,v_1,\ldots,v_{n-1})$, but it uses $P(\delta_{n-1,n} \mid v_0,v_1,\ldots,v_{n-1})$ as a way to estimate the former.
 This problem differs from the associated code update problem in two ways: first, it includes the sub-problem of finding the locations $\locations$ that need to be edited as part of the larger problem, and second, it considers the entire edit history as an ordered sequence (in an auto-regressive way) whereas we focus on a small set of associated edits.

 \ignore{ \paragraph{Some old unpolished text.} ( Overwatch defn ): Temporal Context are changes made by the developer recently- may help in producing suggestions.
 This temporal context can capture the editing "intent" of the developer quite well.